SebastianKut/youtube_clone/README.md

 4. If you connecting to local mongoDB on your machine remember to start it first

 5. Run server inside server folder and client inside client-next folder with "npm run dev"

+TO BE DELETED

+- add small dummy videos to the page
+- deploy server to heroku
+- deploy next client to vercel
+- work on my cv and and both projects, update portfolio website with projects and cv and update my linkedin